White Sox clinch AL Central with 7-2 win over Indians

 Chicago (86-66) moved into first place for good on May 7.
 The White Sox have not advanced in the postseason since winning the 2005 World Series and last hosted a playoff game 13 years ago.

 Anderson hit his fifth leadoff home run of the season and added a three-run drive in the second for his sixth career multi-homer game.
-Luis Robert and Eloy Jiménez hit consecutive homers in the second for a 7-0 lead off Aaron Civale (11-5).
+Luis Robert and Eloy Jiménez hit consecutive homers in the second as Chicago grabbed a 7-0 lead off Aaron Civale (11-5).

+“We wanted it a lot more than they did and we jumped on them,” Anderson said.
+“It was an exciting moment, being able to put your team up right away, and I appreciated the chance to do it.”

 Aaron Bummer (4-5) retired all three batters in the fifth as four White Sox relievers combined for 3 2/3 scoreless innings in a game shortened to seven innings under pandemic rules.